-- Link with users - Manage the passwords of users that were created in ISM on a directory server. - Link with Microsoft Active Directory Group - Manage users and passwords on a directory server. - If the user is not a target of linked operations:
+- Link with users - Manage the passwords of users that were created in ISM on a directory server. - Links with Microsoft Active Directory group or OpenLDAP group Manage users and passwords on a directory server. - If the user is not a target of linked operations: